arielkirkwood/melodic-web/docs/4.0/components/forms.md

 ## Layout

-Since Bootstrap applies `display: block` and `width: 100%` to almost all our form controls, forms will by default stack vertically.
+Since Melodic applies `display: block` and `width: 100%` to almost all our form controls, forms will by default stack vertically.
 Additional classes can be used to vary this layout on a per-form basis.

 ### Form groups